chimwemwe007/School_Library_OOP/README.md

 # Project Name: School Library App

-> Description of the project: Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-This app implements object-oriented programming and allows you to add new students or teachers, add new books, save records of who borrrowed a given book and when.
-All this is built in a beautiful and well-organized way.
+> Description of the project: In this project, i will start building my school library app.
+In this step, I will implement class decorators.
 ## Built With
 - Languages: Ruby
 - Models/Frameworks: OOP